lamaedelanubeeng/lamaedelanubeeng.github.io/_posts/2022-02-20- Using NSX-T CLI.md

 Let's say that we are facing a scenario in which we have to execute one or more actions at the same time on different NSX-T objects.
 We are going to leverage the NSX-T CLI.
 However, Who wants to log manually into all the managers and edges?
 No one has time for that.

-Well, luckily there is a way to execute different commands from one of the managers servers, and get them run in all our infrastructure.
+Luckily there is a way to execute different commands from one of the managers servers, and get them run in all our infrastructure.
 It is the NSX-T Central CLI, Which I rather call the ON command:

 <img width="741" alt="image" src="https://user-images.githubusercontent.com/51407995/163097614-590de761-8bad-4a44-ac58-4eea4c94e4bf.png">